vladmandic/insightface/README.md

 as well as using optimized distance methods present in `Human` to measure face similarities given detected face descriptors (embeddings)

 And yes, you can use any other face detection method

+### Samples

+GitHub repository is void of sample images, beforing running demo place any number of images of any resolution containing one or more faces into `/assets/samples/`
+### Run

+Use built-in dev server to compile sources and start a web server:

+> npm run dev

 ## Credits